-(v) Transactions eliminated on consolidation
+(iv) Transactions eliminated on consolidation

-Intra-group balances and transactions, and any unrealised gains arising from intra-group transactions, are eliminated in preparing the consolidated financial statements.
+Intra-group assets and liabilities, equity, income, expenses and cash flows associated with transactions between the subsidiaries, between the NBK and subsidiaries are eliminated in preparing the consolidated financial statements.

-(vi) Non-controlling interests
+(v) Non-controlling interest

 Non-controlling interests are the equity in a subsidiary not attributable, directly or indirectly, to the NBK.